These Chichester planning applications were submitted last week

 East Wittering And Bracklesham

+EWB/21/03213/FUL: Land South Of Tranjoeen, Bracklesham Lane, Bracklesham Bay.
+Change of use of land to a single private travelling showperson’s site.

-EWB/21/03217/DOM: The Oaks, Bracklesham Lane, Bracklesham.
-Proposed vehicle crossover.
-Means of access to a highway Class B.
+EWB/21/03278/FUL: Land South Of Tranjoeen, 1 The Paddock, Bracklesham Lane, Bracklesham Bay.
+Proposed vehicle crossover (means of access to a highway Class B).

-EWB/21/03245/DOM: 138 Stocks Lane, East Wittering.
-Double storey side extension and single storey extension to front and rear.

-EWB/21/03313/DOM: Coromandel, Longlands Road, East Wittering.
-Construction of a single attached garage to the western side of the approved 2 bedroom chalet bungalow currently being constructed.
+EWB/21/03279/FUL: Land South Of Tranjoeen, 1 Field Maple, Bracklesham Lane, Bracklesham Bay.
+Proposed vehicle crossover (means of access to a highway Class B).

+EWB/21/03282/FUL: Land South Of Tranjoeen, Ashcroft Place, Bracklesham Lane, Bracklesham Bay.
+Proposed vehicle crossover (means of access to a highway Class B).

 Fernhurst